lclc/Meritocratic-Governance-Model-template/CommitPolicy.md

 **NOT YET VOTED ON / PUT IN PLACE**

-These are the general rules for creating and pushing commits to any shared Open-Transactions repositories.
+These are the general rules for creating and pushing commits to any shared $PROJECT_NAME$ repositories.
 None of these rules is set in stone, but you *will* be subject of public reprimand if you violate them without good reason.

  1. If you add new functions/classes:
     - Ensure everything is documented properly.
-    - Discuss and verify the names of functions/classes with other OT developers (conduct API reviews).
+    - Discuss and verify the names of functions/classes with other developers (conduct API reviews).

  2. All code should follow the Coding Conventions [lclc link].